Rust unit testing: simplify your tests

 assert_eq!(full_name, test_common::PRIMARY_FULL_NAME);

-Once we have done this for each of the constants, we can remove them from the tests
+Once we have done this for each constant, we can remove them from the tests module and stick with the shared ones.

 Final code